CrunchyData/pg_featureserv/README.md

 ### Command-line options

+One command-line option is provided, for testing purposes:

-* `-test` - run in test mode, with an internal catalog of layers and data
+* `--test` - run in test mode, with an internal catalog of layers and data

 ## Requests Overview

 Features are identified by a _collection name_ and _feature id_ pair.

+The default response is in JSON/GeoJSON format.
-Append `.html` to request path to see UI.
+Append `.html` to the request path to see the UI page for the resource.

+The example requests assume that the service is running locally and configured to listen on port 9000.

 - API landing: http://localhost:9000/
 - API definition: http://localhost:9000/api